Itheum/architecture-diagrams/live_whitepaper.md

 ## 3) Data Metaverse  <a name="core-prod-4"></a>
 *Suite of metaverse, gaming and NFT aligned consumer products that appeal to the masses with a goal to enable mass adoption.*

 The concepts behind data trading and blockchain-backed data technology can be overwhelming for most people to grasp.
-This is a key reason why many of the current web3 data platforms have very low adoption and hype.
-For platforms such as Itheum to change the dynamic of data ownership we need large-scale bottom-up adoption - and this kind of adoption can only come if we build consumer products that "everyone wants to use".
+This is the key reason why many of the current web3 data platforms have very low adoption and hype.
+For a platform like as Itheum to change the dynamic of data ownership we need large-scale bottom-up adoption - and this kind of adoption can only come if we build consumer products that "everyone wants to use".

 In web3; we have observed that this viral adoption is most present in the gaming industry where there are large groups of people from varying socioeconomic and demographic backgrounds who are readily willing to participate in new gaming platforms and adopt new technology.
-The growth in play-to-earn games like "Axie Infinity" and metaverse games like "The Sandbox" are evidence of this (with new platforms coming to market weekly and still having rapid adoption and growth)
+The growth in play-to-earn games like "Axie Infinity" and metaverse worlds like "The Sandbox" are evidence of this readiness for adoption (new platforms coming to market at a "rapid rate" are also experiencing rapid adoption and growth)

 The challenge for Itheum was to take "serious and complex ideas around data ownership" and abstract them with "sexy and easy-to-use consumer products".
-We knew that if we achieve this we can drive large adoption for our platform and in turn normalize the complex concepts around data ownership and trade.
-In turn; Itheum gets a large user base to test our core protocol layer and to increase the volume of data available for decentralized data trade.
+We knew that if we achieve this we can drive large adoption for our platform and normalize the complex concepts around data ownership and trade.
+In turn, Itheum gets a large user base to test our core protocol layer and to increase the volume of data available for decentralized data trade.

 ### The key products that form our Data Metaverse ecosystem are: